trinuro/OHF-E-Gringotts-Backend-/Documentation/Account API Documentation.md

+# Account API Documentation
 1. All Account endpoints starts with `http://localhost:8080/api/v1/account`
-# Get all accounts in the database
+## Get all accounts in the database
 1. Make a GET request to `../all`
 Output:
 ```http